Encoding the Einstein Equations into an Algebraic Commutator Condition: Example: Electrovacuum Solutions

 Consequently we have $f = f(r)$ and (without loss of generality) $v = v(r) = -f(r)$.
 The final condition to be solved then is the matching between (\ref{Final_Cond}) and (\ref{Q_form}).
 This reduces to

 This equation can be solved exactly for $f$:

 where $c_1$ and $c_2$ are constants to be identified with the mass $M$ and cosmological constant $\Lambda$ respectively.

 That the cosmological constant has appeared naturally in the solving of the algebraic condition (\ref{Alg_Cond}) is noteworthy.
 If one instead attempts to solve the Einstein field equations under the same conditions above, then whether one obtains Reissner-Nordstr\"om or Reissner-Nordstr\"om-de Sitter resolves to a \textit{choice}\footnote{Of course, the Lovelock theorem \cite{Lovelock1971, Lovelock1972} demands that $\Lambda g_{\mu \nu}$ be present in the most general theory of Einstein's gravity.
-However, the point is that one cannot get Reissner-Nordstr\"om without $\Lambda$ from solving (\ref{Delta_equals_Q}), while one can preemptively solve the field equations (\ref{Field_Equations}) in the absence of $\Lambda$. (\ref{Alg_Cond}) is sensitive to the most general case.} in the presence of the term $\Lambda g_{\mu \nu}$.
-For (\ref{Alg_Cond}) however one does not implement $\Lambda$ ``by hand" in this way: its existence ($\Lambda \in \mathbb{R}$) is guaranteed by the algebraic structure one enforces on $\text{Sym}(\Lambda^2 \otimes \Lambda^2)$.
-The next section demonstrates the existence of $\Lambda$ as an integral of motion is general and a consequence of an equivalence between the commutator algebra (\ref{Alg_Cond}) and the trace-free field equations of unimodular gravity.
+However, the point is that one cannot get Reissner-Nordstr\"om without $\Lambda$ from solving (\ref{Alg_Cond}), while one can preemptively solve the field equations (\ref{EFE_Vac}) in the absence of $\Lambda$. (\ref{Alg_Cond}) is sensitive to the most general case.} in the presence of the term $\Lambda g_{\mu \nu}$.
+For (\ref{Alg_Cond}) however one does not implement $\Lambda$ ``by hand" in this way: its existence ($\Lambda \in \mathbb{R}$) is guaranteed by the algebraic structure one enforces on $\mathcal{K}$.
+The results of section 3 however make this point easily understood.
+Since the commutator condition (\ref{Main_Equations}) on $\mathcal{K}$ encodes the trace-free field equations, $\Lambda$ is guaranteed to arise as an \textit{integral of motion} through the constraint on $\mathcal{K}$ via (\ref{Key_Assumption}).